-Past Results/ Baseline Past Results/ Baseline Inte Interim Benchmarks Final Goal School Year 2017-18 2018-19 2019-20 2020-21 2021-22 2021-22 2022-23 SWD June Graduation Rate 36% 42% Not Reported Not Reported - no Benchmark ≥52% 50% 7 (Pojection) Final data under embargo ≥52% Previous year results: 47% June 2021 NYSED RCSD Result August: Not released
+Past Results/ Baseline Past Results/ Baseline Interim Benchmarks Current Results Final Goal School Year 2017-18 2018-19 2019-20 2020-21 2021-22 2021-22 2022-23 SWD June Graduation Rate 36% 42% Not Reported Not Reported - no Benchmark ≥52% 50% (Projection) Final data under embargo 52.5% with allowable 5% variable ≥52% Previous year results: 47% June 2021 NYSED RCSD

-7 With the 5% variable permitted under the Consent Decree, the District's preliminary June Graduation Rate for SWDs is 51.4%.
+&lt;sup>7 With the 5% variable permitted under the Consent Decree, the District's preliminary June Graduation Rate for SWDs is 52.5%.
 The District's preliminary projected August graduation rate is 54.5%, without applying the 5% variable.
 Many students take advantage of summer offerings to complete requirements for graduation by August.
 The District's NYS accountability is based on August graduation rates rather than on June graduation rates.
 The final August graduation rate calculated by the NYS has historically been many percentage points higher than preliminary projected calculations.
 At this time, the RCSD preliminary/projected August graduation rate exceeds the Consent Decree's 52% Interim Benchmark and Final Goal by 2.5%.
 However, this rate is not reportable under the Consent Decree.

 Not applicable.
 Pursuant to FN4 of the First Amended Consent Decree (Document 48, Filed 3/8/22), any 2020 and 2021 data released from NYS regarding graduation results was to be reported to Plaintiff's counsel for informational purposes only, within two (2) weeks of its publication by NYS.
 Due to the effects of the COVID-19 Pandemic, there is no binding Goal/Benchmark for the 2020-21 or 2021-22 school year.
 Released NYS results for the 2021-22 school year will be provided confidentially to Plaintiff's counsel, pursuant to Protective Order.
 Embargoed data has historically remained under embargo for 6-8 months following the assessment in question.
 Release of embargoed June 2022 graduation data is anticipated for February 2023.
-However, preliminary internal data suggests that RCSD's June 2022 graduation rate is approximately 50% and the August graduation rate is approximately 54.5%.
+However, preliminary internal data suggests that RCSD's June 2022 graduation rate is approximately 50% (52.5% with 5% variable) and the August graduation rate is approximately 54.5%.

-Not applicable.
-While the data is reported pursuant to the Consent Decree, the data is not being used by the USDOE or NYSED for accountability purposes for the 2020-21 school year.
-Due to the effects of the COVID-19 Pandemic, there is no binding Goal/Benchmark for the 2020-21 school year.
+Yes, based on preliminary data.
+While this data is reported pursuant to the Consent Decree, the data was not being used by the USDOE or NYSED for accountability purposes for the 2020-21 school year.
+Due to the effects of the COVID-19 Pandemic, there was no binding Goal/Benchmark for the 2020-21 school year.
 Additionally, as of October 31, 2022, the test results are under embargo by NYSED.
-Results will be provided in an update to Plaintiff's counsel when New York State lifts the data embargo.
+Final results will be provided in an update to Plaintiff's counsel when New York State lifts the data embargo.
 The District will provide any data released from New York State regarding June 2022 graduation rates to Plaintiffs' counsel, for information purposes only, pursuant to the reporting schedule in the Stipulation of Settlement.